OpenDriveLab/OpenLane/README.md

 - [Citation](#citation)
 - [License](#license)

+### April 2022 Update
+We released v1.0 of the [PersFormer codebase](https://github.com/OpenPerceptionX/PersFormer_3DLane), providing a baseline method in OpenLane dataset.

 ### March 2022 Update
 We released v1.0 of the Openlane dataset including 1000 segments with labels of 3D/2D lanes and CIPO/Scenes.